intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

   further widening by the compiler, as with traditional SPMD programming.
 - Low-level APIs efficiently mapped to the Intel GPU architecture, such as block loads/stores/gathers/scatters, explicit cache hints, GPU inline assembly, etc.
 - Regular SYCL and ESIMD kernels can co-exist in the same translation unit and in the same application.
-See more details in ./README.md#
+For more details, see [SYCL and ESIMD interoperability](./README.md#sycl-and-esimd-interoperability)

-Explicit SIMD though have some [restrictions](#implementation-restrictions) as well.
+Explicit SIMD has some [restrictions](#implementation-restrictions) as well.

 **IMPORTANT NOTE: _Some parts of this extension are under active development.
 The APIs in the `sycl::ext::intel::experimental::esimd` namespace are subject to change or removal._**